Exploring Funding Options for Small Businesses Facing Tariff Increases

 SBA Loans

 The Small Business Administration (SBA) offers several loan programs that are particularly beneficial for businesses impacted by tariffs.
-In the fiscal year 2023, SBA approved $25 billion in loans, with 10% allocated to trade-impacted firms.
+In the fiscal year 2026, SBA approved $25 billion in loans, with 10% allocated to trade-impacted firms.
 Programs like the SBA 7(a) loan provide flexible funding that can be used for various business needs, including working capital and refinancing existing debt.
 These loans typically offer competitive interest rates and extended repayment terms, making them an attractive option for small businesses needing immediate financial relief.

 Government Grants

-Government grants, such as those from the Economic Development Administration (EDA), are another vital resource.
-In 2022-2023, EDA grants totaled $500 million, aimed at assisting businesses affected by tariffs and supply chain disruptions.
+Government grants, such as those from the Economic Development Administration (EDA), are another vital resource. in 2026-2026, EDA grants totaled $500 million, aimed at assisting businesses affected by tariffs and supply chain disruptions.
 These grants often require a detailed application process via platforms like Grants.gov, where businesses must demonstrate the financial impact of tariffs on their operations.
 Although competitive, these grants do not require repayment, offering a significant financial boost without the burden of debt.
 They can be particularly effective for projects aimed at diversifying supply chains or expanding into new markets.

 How to Apply for Government Grants and Relief Programs